szecf/api-list-kv-worker/README.md

 ### Environment Variables

-Set these in your Cloudflare Worker settings or `.dev.vars` file:
+Set these in your Cloudflare Worker settings or `.dev.vars` file for local development:

 - `CF_ACCOUNT_ID`: Your Cloudflare account ID
 - `CF_LIST_ID`: The ID of the managed IP list
-- `CF_API_TOKEN`: Cloudflare API token with permissions to read lists
+- `CF_API_TOKEN`: Cloudflare API token with permissions to read lists (Upload to secrets)

 ### KV Namespace